Okemos High School: Athletics

-The mascot has been a topic of debate since the mid-1990s.
-The school agreed in 2004 to phase out Chieftains in favor of Chiefs.
+The district's mascot has been a topic of debate since the mid-1990s.
+In 2004, the school agreed to phase out the name "Chieftains" in favor of "Chiefs."
 In 2021, the school board voted unanimously to drop the Chiefs mascot entirely.
 "Wolves" was voted on and selected as the new mascot name, then approved by the school board.
-The main issue is funding the change, leading to an anticipated 2023 date for completing it.

 Okemos fields teams for both boys and girls in many sports.
-The Chiefs are a member of the Capital Area Activities Conference.
+The Wolves are a member of the Capital Area Activities Conference.
 State Championship winners are listed below.
 The following sports are offered: